 If you find it useful, please consider making a donation

-($20 suggested) via one of my online tip jars above.
+($20 suggested) via one of my online tip jars below.

 Tunes with full bass/chord annotation included in the tunebook: